Ankr-network/ankr-docs/pages/staking/for-integrators/sdk/liquid-staking-sdk.md

 </Callout>

 ## Usage examples
-Here are some reference examples on how to user Liquid Stakin SDK in your project.
+Here are some reference examples on how to user Liquid Staking SDK in your project.

 ### Live sample
 Use the [codesandbox get balance sample](https://codesandbox.io/s/ankr-staking-sdk-e1jvvi) as specific live example of interacting with `@ankr.com/staking-sdk`.<br />